Canadian Forces Air Navigation School

 The Canadian Forces Air Navigation School is located at CFB Winnipeg.

 From Observers to navigators

 Canadian pilots in the Royal Flying Corps (RFC) learned rudimentary navigation during World War I, but separate observer schools were not introduced until 1918.
 Right up until the outbreak of World War II there was still no category of air observer in the Royal Canadian Air Force (RCAF).

 World War II

-Royal Canadian Air Force specialty navigator training started in March 1942 as part of the British Commonwealth Air Training Plan 1 Air Navigation Schools (1 ANS) moved to Rivers, Manitoba from Trenton, Ontario, in November 1940, and 2 ANS started in Pennfield Ridge, New Brunswick in 1941.
+Royal Canadian Air Force specialty navigator training started in March 1942 as part of the British Commonwealth Air Training Plan.
+No. 1 Air Navigation School (1 ANS) moved to Rivers, Manitoba from Trenton, Ontario, in November 1940, and No. 2 Air Navigation School (2 ANS) started in Pennfield Ridge, New Brunswick in 1941.
 The two Air Navigation Schools, 1 ANS and 2 ANS, amalgamated on May 11, 1942, to form Central Navigation School.
 In early 1944 two other schools, 2 ANS and 3 ANS, (re)opened.
 Central Navigation School disbanded on September 15, 1945.